translaster/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 across three separate servers.
 The core of the system is the Zabbix server, often referred to as the "brain."
 This component is responsible for processing trigger calculations and sending alerts.
-The database serves as the storage for the Zabbix server’s configuration and all the data it collects.
+The database serves as the storage for the Zabbix server's configuration and all the data it collects.
 The web server provides the user interface (front-end) for interacting with the system.
 It is important to note that the Zabbix API is part of the front-end component, not the Zabbix server itself.